wearetheledger/awesome-hyperledger-fabric/readme.md

 - [Hyperledger community chat](http://chat.hyperledger.org)

 ## Contribute

 Contributions welcome!
 Read the [contribution guidelines](contributing.md) first.
+If you found this resource helpful, give it a 🌟 otherwise [contribute](contributing.md) to it and give it a ⭐️.

 ## License